MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

    - Assignment configuration
    - Assignment configuration step

-The assignment rulesets must be available in the system before the Configuration Migration Tool imports the selection criteria.
+The assignment rulesets must be available in the system before the Configuration Migration tool imports the selection criteria.
 Hence, you need to perform the following steps in the specified order to migrate configuration for record queues:

 > [!IMPORTANT]
 >
-> - For every import of queue records, you must either create new queue records or update existing queue records.
-You mustn't mix the actions in the same data import.
+> - For every import of queue records, you must create new queue records or update existing queue records.
+Don't mix the actions in the same data import.
-> - When all records in the data.xml of queue table are for creation, make sure that the following line is present in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data will also have the field for msdyn_queuetype.
+> - When all records in the data.xml of the queue table are for creation, make sure that the following line is present in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>`, and the corresponding data will also have the field for msdyn_queuetype.
-> - When all records in the data.xml of queue table are for update, ensure that you remove the following line in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data also won't have that field for msdyn_queuetype.
+> - When all records in the data.xml of queue table are for update, ensure that you remove the following line in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>`, and the corresponding data also won't have that field for msdyn_queuetype.
 > - When the queue that you want to migrate has an overflow condition set, then you must export and import the decision ruleset first.
 The migration sequence should look as follows:
 >   - Decision contract
 >   - Decision ruleset